ZoeNguyen73/Desk-Buddy/README.md

 ## About **Desk Buddy**

+**Note** There is currently a small bug that causes the program to not work the first time you open it 😭.
+Do not fret and just reload the page - it should work afterwards!
+Bug fixing is in progress...

 ### Project description
 As more people work from home or remotely, **Desk Buddy** means to be a virtual "companion" to "work" alongside the user.
 The virtual buddy will provide **encouragements** and **timely reminders to take breaks** - similar to how a real life co-worker may do.